 Wholeness Curriculum Coursework.
 Students enrolled in the Ph.D. clinical program will also complete 19 units within the Wholeness Curriculum.
 Students should refer to their current M.A./Ph.D.
 Degree Compliance Report.
 The FGS requires that each student in the Ph.D. clinical program complete three courses in the wholeness curriculum for which the student registers with the REL course prefix.
-One of the courses must be Wholeness and Health (RELR 540), one must be Spirituality and Clinical Psychology (RELT 530), and one must be an RELE course of the student's choice.
+One of the courses must be Wholeness and Health (RELR 540), one must be Spirituality and Clinical Psychology (RELT 530), and one must be a 500-level RELE course of the student's choice.
+Please note that Wholeness and Health (RELR 540) is also required for the

+MA degree, and should therefore be taken within the first two years of the program (see Recommended Course Sequence).
 In addition to the religion courses, the Wholeness Curriculum is composed of Health Psychology, Human Diversity, and Ethics and Legal Issues in Psychology.

 Clinical Coursework.
 In accordance with program philosophy, the scientist-practitioner model, and accreditation standards, clinical training is designed to be stepwise and graduated in complexity.
 The underlying philosophy of the clinical training program is that individuals are, first of all, psychologists who are well-grounded in the theory and science of psychology, who then go on to become and function as clinical psychologists in academic, research, or clinical settings.
-Woven throughout the goals and objectives of this training program is the motto of Loma Linda University, "To Make Man Whole," thus taking into account the physical, mental, social, and spiritual aspects of human wholeness.
-Students in the Ph.D. clinical program will receive grounding in the primary theories of personality and psychopathology, in various assessment procedures, and in the major schools of therapeutic intervention via coursework and applied experiences as described in the Degree Compliance Report (see Psychology Department website or PhD Program Canvas page).
+Woven throughout the goals and objectives of this training program is the motto of Loma Linda University, to make people "whole," thus considering the physical, mental, social, and spiritual aspects of human wholeness.
+Students in the Ph.D. clinical program will receive a grounding in the primary theories of personality and psychopathology, in various assessment procedures, and in the major schools of therapeutic intervention via coursework and applied experiences as described in the Degree Compliance Report (see Psychology Department website or Ph.D.
+Program Canvas page).

 Psychological Assessment Courses.
-The goal of this multi-course clinical training sequence is for students to (a) learn the fundamentals of diagnostic interviewing and observation, (b) understand the empirical reliability and validity of a broad range of psychodiagnostic instruments, and (c) develop skills in the administration, scoring, and interpretation of these instruments and in the writing of reports summarizing the assessment results.
-These skills will be acquired within an Evidence Based Psychological Practice framework.
-Refer to the Degree Compliance Report (see Psychology Department website or PhD Program Canvas page) for a list of courses.
+The goal of these courses is for students to (a) learn the fundamentals of diagnostic interviewing and observation, (b) understand the empirical reliability and validity of a broad range of psychodiagnostic instruments, and (c) develop skills in the administration, scoring, and interpretation of these instruments and in the writing of reports summarizing the assessment results.
+These skills will be acquired within an Evidence-Based Psychological Practice framework.
+Which assessment courses are required depends on the student's area of specialization.

 Psychological Treatment Courses.
-Along with the assessment courses and their concurrent practice labs in the second and third years of the program, students will also begin the multi-course psychological treatment sequence during the third year in the program.
-The goal of this sequence is to assist students in learning the theory, practice, and research associated with a range of Evidence Based Psychological Practices.
-Refer to the Degree Compliance Report (see Psychology Department website or PhD Program Canvas page) for a list of courses.
+Along with the assessment courses and their concurrent practice labs, students will also take courses in psychological treatment.
+The goal of these courses is to assist students in learning the theory, practice, and research associated with a range of Evidence-Based Psychological Practices.
+Which treatment courses are required depends on the student's area of specialization.